JanssenProject/jans/docs/casa/plugins/cert-authn.md

 1. Optional.
 If integration with accounts linking plugin is desired, set `useAcctLinking` to `true` for flow `io.jans.casa.cert.oneStepAuthn`

 1. Optional.
 Reference an attribute mapping for account onboarding in property `mappingClassField` of flow `io.jans.casa.cert.standaloneOneStepAuthn`.
-More on this [here](#how-does-account-onboarding-works)
+More details [here](#how-does-account-onboarding-works)

 1. Save the JSON file and open again the configuration management dialog for the cert-authn Agama project.
 Import the resulting file